Close Menu

 • Interest rate: Annual adjustable with a periodic change of up to 2% with a lifetime cap rate of 5% over the start rate.

-Generally, interest rates are slightly lower than fixed-rate mortgages but offer greater flexibility with additional payment plans such as the open line of credit, term, and tenure plans.
+Interest rates are generally slightly lower than fixed-rate mortgages, but they offer greater flexibility with additional payment plans, such as the open line of credit, term, and tenure plans.

-The adjustable rate plans come as either monthly or annual adjustable.
+The adjustable rate plans come in either monthly or annual adjustable rates.

 Choosing Fixed-Rate Vs. Adjustable